PRATHAM-p25/NomadNook/README.md

 MapTiler provides interactive mapping and geolocation services that enhance the user experience by displaying property locations visually.
 This integration allows users to see the exact geographic coordinates of a property, making it easier to explore and evaluate rental options.
 [Learn more about MapTiler](https://www.maptiler.com/)

+## Deployment

+### Render
+Used for hosting and deploying the backend and frontend services.